williamdemeo/IEProps/README.md

 [Interval enforceable properties of finite groups][], *Comm.
 Alg.* (to appear).

-The paper is under final revision/review and I expect it to be published sometime in 2014.
+The paper is in the final revision and review stage, and I expect it to be published sometime in 2014.
 A preprint is available in the file [DeMeo-IEProps-rev1.pdf][].

 For questions, comments, or suggestions please [submit an issue][].